 The performance management regime is an integral part of the Council's business planning process.
-The business planning process ensures that the Council defines clear priorities and outcomes in its Corporate Plan, 'Standing up for Sheffield'.
+The business planning process ensures that the Council defines clear priorities and outcomes in its Corporate Plan.
 Members and officers allocate the Council's resources in a way that aligns with these priorities and outcomes.
 Council services and commissioners then set clear objectives and targets that reflect the priorities, outcomes, and the level of resource allocated.
 The Council also has programme boards that commission specific projects to deliver step changes.
 The Council's performance reporting process ensures that managers and Members have a clear picture of how the Council is performing against the objectives and targets, and whether specific projects are on track.
 Risks to delivery are escalated and reviewed.

 The Council has introduced an Individual Performance Review framework which requires scoring of individual staff and managers against the Council's Imperatives, which are set at Leadership, Service and Individual level.
-These scores will enable the

-Council to map performance distribution.
+These scores will enable the Council to map performance distribution.
 The Imperatives were co-produced using a range of consultative techniques with staff groups in the organisation.
 Completed reviews will be collated by HR who will gather information which will then be used to identify and consolidate good performance and identify where there is less than optimum performance.
 Development interventions will be provided to support improvements, where necessary.

 The Council has identified a core development programme for managers and employees to embed a consistent approach to management of resources, including its people, and to develop employee knowledge and skills across a range of subjects.
-Alongside this the Council is developing Portfolio Commissioning Groups to identify, commission and monitor specific development needs of its employees, and to consider the qualitative and quantitative data relating to Individual Performance Reviews.